Acknowledgement of Country

 Don’t:

-• Attempt to stage an intervention between the parties or attempt to dissuade the alleged perpetrator yourself.
+Attempt to stage an intervention between the parties or attempt to discuss the situation with the alleged perpetrator yourself.

 Do: